smwaqas89/NCA-AIIO-Associate/readme.md

 - **Data throughput**: Billions of tokens means high I/O, high networking demand, storage for model weights.
 - **Cooling / power / hardware reliability**: Huge compute demands lead to thermal/power challenges.
 - **Model serving & inference**: Serving such large models at scale requires optimized inference hardware & pipelines.
 - **Software stack**: You’ll use frameworks (like PyTorch) + libraries (e.g., NCCL for GPU communication) + cluster schedulers.
-The blog notes GPT-3 used cuDNN-accelerated PyTorch. :contentReference[oaicite:15]{index=15}
+The blog notes GPT-3 used cuDNN-accelerated PyTorch.

 ---

 ### 5. Example snippet you might include in your notes

 > “GPT-3 was trained on NVIDIA V100 GPUs using cuDNN-accelerated PyTorch in a high-bandwidth cluster.
 All models in the paper were trained over ~300 billion tokens.
-The largest version had 175 billion parameters, enabling strong zero- and few-shot performance on many NLP tasks.” :contentReference[oaicite:16]{index=16}
+The largest version had 175 billion parameters, enabling strong zero- and few-shot performance on many NLP tasks".

 ---

 - 175 billion parameters → huge model scale.
-- Developed by OpenAI, reported in mid-2020. :contentReference[oaicite:17]{index=17}
+- Developed by OpenAI, reported in mid-2020.
 - Uses Transformer decoder architecture (like GPT-2 but massively scaled).
 - Large-scale infrastructure required (GPU clusters, high-bandwidth networks).
 - Signifies shift toward foundation models and few-shot learning.